lostdemeter/holographersworkbench/AI_README.md

 **Applications**:
 - Uncover latent biases in error patterns
-- Stress-test ergodicity in quantum clocks
+- Stress-test ergodicity in signals
 - Enhance holographic refinement with filaments
 - Detect hidden harmonics in residuals
-- Validate RH via β-shift injection
+- Randomness testing for cryptography

 ---